udaan-iitt/website/src/posts/blog/2021_Sep/sarvesh.md

 classes were worth it.
 And on and on.
 The theory does matter, like a lot, for Mechanical core subjects.
 2. I was always scared that working part-time would affect my GPA.
 After everything is said and done, it did not.
-My GPA this semester was my personal best, at the same time offering me the financial freedom to complete my tiny little dream of buying a Mac on my own ;)
 3. Before the internship, I always preferred a non-core over a core.
 However, I will now try my best to opt for a core placement in my final year.
 Still, fingers crossed, metaphorically.